DOMjudge/domjudge/doc/manual/config-advanced.rst

 Interpreted languages and non-statically linked binaries (for example, Python or Java) can in also be used, but require that all runtime dependencies are added to the chroot environment.
-See section "creating a chroot environment".
+For details, see the section :ref:`make-chroot`.

 Interpreted languages do not generate an executable and in principle do not need a compilation step.
 However, to be able to use interpreted